Whatever the reasons you may have for learning Korean. You can be sure there is an app to meet your needs.

 No list of top Korean learning apps would be complete without Duolingo.
 It is the most well-known language education program.
 And that is the only reason I’ve included it in this list.

-But anyone who tried it knows that this multi-language platform simply isn’t great for Korean learners.
+But anyone who tried it knows this multi-language platform isn’t great for Korean learners.
 The Korean courses aren’t that effective.

-On Duolingo, you can learn Korean as English, Chinese, and Japanese speakers.
+You can learn Korean as English, Chinese, and Japanese speakers on Duolingo.
 Likewise, you can study English and Mandarin if you speak good Korean.

-Korean is the 4th most popular language among English speakers, which proves the popularity of Duolingo among Korean learners.
+Korean is the 4th most popular language among English speakers, proving Duolingo’s popularity among Korean learners.

 Pricing: Duolingo is 100% free but runs on a freemium.
-With the Plus plan, you’ll be able to track your progress, make unlimited mistakes, and take offline lessons.
+The Plus plan lets you track your progress, make unlimited mistakes, and take offline lessons.
 It charges $6.99/month, but it’s not worth it.

 You can check out my full Duolingo app review.